andresha20/cesde-project-one/README.md

 # DEVELOPMENT DATA:
 1. Basic multipage web design with navigation, CSS and a couple of lines of Javascript.
-2. Time taken: 1 hour.
+2. Time taken: 2 hours.